croningp/ChemputerAntiviralXDL/README.md

-# Covid19AntiviralXDL
+# ChemputerAntiviralXDL

-Repository to hold all Chemputer/XDL related information on Covid-19 Antiviral targets
+Repository to hold all Chemputer/XDL related information on Antiviral targets